OpenTechStrategies/torque/torquedata/README.md

 ## Starting the server

-The easiest way to start the server in development mode is via pipenv
+The easiest way to start the server in development mode is via Pipenv

 ```
 $ export FLASK_ENV=development  # For reloading on code changes